jmbh/jmbh.github.io/_posts/2018-05-05-CenteringPredictors.md

 set.seed(1)
 x1 <- rnorm(n, mean = 1, sd = 1)
 x2 <- rnorm(n, mean = 1, sd = 1)
-y <- b0 + b1 * x1 + b2 * x2 + b3 * x1 * x2 + rnorm(n)
+y <- b0 + b1 * x1 + b2 * x2 + b3 * x1 * x2 + rnorm(n, mean = 0, sd = 1)

 {% endhighlight %}

 **Regression models with main effects**

 We first verify that centering variables indeed does not affect the main effects.
-To do so, we first fit the linear regression with only main effects with uncenetered predictors
+To do so, we first fit the linear regression with only main effects with uncentered predictors

 {% highlight r %}
 lm(y ~ x1 + x2)